Food Delivery Driver Accidents in New Orleans

 - What happens if you are a food delivery driver and get into an accident?

-When determining liability in an accident with a food delivery driver, it is important to note that most delivery drivers are considered independent contractors by the companies they work for.
-This means that the drivers are not classified employees under the law which allows the companies they work for to avoid liability when accidents occur.
+When determining liability in food delivery driver accidents, it is important to note that most delivery drivers are considered independent contractors by the companies they work for.
+This means that the drivers are not classified as employees under the law which allows the companies they work for to avoid liability when food delivery driver accidents occur.
 Thus, drivers are required to provide their own personal insurance.